 There does seem to be a great deal of emphasis on education and planning.
 This is probably the one area a good number of people who wish to improve their eating habits will have difficulty.
 On the whole however, I would suggest if you would like to change your eating habits so that you are consuming more plant based food, Becoming Vegetarian is a really good resource to add to your bookshelf.

-Starting From Scratch is a bit of an oddity on this list, in that it’s a book I reread last month.
+Starting From Scratch is a bit of an oddity on this list, in that it’s a book I reread during June.
 I had previously read it a couple of years ago, and one evening decided to pick it up off the bookshelf and read it again.

 This book is my favourite of the one’s I read over the last month.
 The main reason is the connection Kirk makes between cooking and memories.
 The opening of the book tells the story of Kirk’s mother leaving a nursing home to be cared for by her family in her dying months.
 The story end with her mother saying, “good food, finally.”